python/typed_ast/CONTRIBUTING.md

-To contribute code to this project, you'll need to sign [Dropbox's Contributor License Agreement](https://opensource.dropbox.com/cla/).
+To contribute code to this project, you'll need to sign the [Python Software Foundation's Contributor License Agreement](https://www.python.org/psf/contrib/contrib-form/).